Creating a Value Prop

 3. Research & Homework

 The best way to understand value props is to read other success stories.
 Across the web, there are thousands of different value prop examples for you to read up on and analyze what makes them so effective, and in turn, translate that to your business.
-Try a quick Google search of "best examples of value propositions" and see what you get!
+Try a quick Google search of "best value propositions examples" and see what you get!

 On the other end of the spectrum, there are even more terrible value propositions for you to review, dissect and understand what not to do when writing your own.